xyphro/UsbGpib/README.md

 ## Scenarious

-- I tested as operating systems Windows 7 and 10 so far only.
-But linux should also work out of the box.
+- It works under all popular operating systems like Windows 7 and 10, 11, Linux and MacOSX
 - USB1.1, USB2.0 and USB3.x ports tested, with and without USB HUB in between.
 - The connection stays responsive, when power cycling the PC, or hibernating/sleeping it
 - Different connection cycles (GPIB side connected first, USB side connected first, swapping GPIB side equipment, ...)
 - Extensive testing of timeout scenarious.
 E.g. making an illegal query and testing, if the USBTMC handles the timeouts properly.
 This was a very tricky part to get right.
 - Tested special transfer modes.
-E.g. capturing screenshots from different equipments is usually something, which will drive other GPIB adapters to the limits, because binary data of unknown length needs to be transported successfully.
+E.g. capturing screenshots from different equipment is usually something, which will drive other GPIB adapters to the limits, because binary data of unknown length needs to be transported successfully.

 # Setting Parameters

 The firmware version from 13th January 2024 onwards has the ability for human readable text base configuration of several parameters.
 The previous methods are still supported, but won't be further documented.
 You can look them back in the history of this file.

-The command parser is quite simpel.
+The command parser is quite simple.
 For that reason follow the exact syntax as shown below.
 Don't add extra spaces or make other modifications or concatenate commands.

 ## Read termination method